-Title IX of the Higher Education Amendments and the Violence Against Women Act prohibits sexual harassment.
-The Student Code defines sexual harassment and establishes policies and procedures for reporting incidents, obtaining help from confidential and nonconfidential resources, and filing complaints with the University or law enforcement authorities.
+The policy defines sexual harassment including quid pro quo, hostile environment, sexual assault, dating and domestic violence and stalking and establishes policies and procedures for reporting incidents, obtaining help from confidential and nonconfidential resources, and filing formal complaints with the University or law enforcement authorities.
 It also discusses internal investigations, conduct hearings, appeals and sanctions.

 The University conducts education and training programs for all students, faculty and staff to raise awareness and help prevent incidents of sexual harassment.
-Furthermore, the University has authority and jurisdiction to impose sanctions on a student found in violation of laws that violate the Student Code, regardless of whether the violation occurred on campus, off campus or at a University-sponsored event.
+Furthermore, the University has authority and jurisdiction to impose sanctions on a student found in violation of laws and policies, regardless of whether the violation occurred on campus, off campus or at a University-sponsored event.